Schrodingdong/ClipCloud/server/save-clip-element/README.md

 - To optimize your lambda functions you can :
   - Use webpack
   - Use specific aws java sdk (not the entire set)
+- The scope of the cognito is very important, to get the right access token you should use the right scope